Bradley-Hower/201-reading-notes/class-03.md

 ### Arrays

-The different data types which can be stored in an array are numbers, strings, objects and other arrays.
-Also, array can hold a mix of these different data types.
+The different data types which can be stored in an array are numbers, strings, objects, and other arrays.
+Also, Array can hold a mix of these different data types.

 For example, the following is a valid array: